Zahedan railway station: History

-The construction of the railway from Bam to Zahedan was completed in early 2009 connecting Tehran to Pakistan border with an opening ceremony on 19 July 2009 with an international container service commencing operations on 14 August 2009 requiring trans-shipment between the broad gauge and standard gauge.
+The construction of the railway from Bam to Zahedan was completed in early 2009 connecting Tehran to the Pakistan border with an opening ceremony on 19 July 2009 with an international container service commencing operations on 14 August 2009 requiring trans-shipment between the broad gauge and standard gauge.
 The railway has 11 bridges, the largest bridge 400 metres long, and 20 tunnels totalling 5320 metres.
 The freight traffic was discontinued however after the initial trial trains and was only revived in 2015.

 Iranian Railways have been trying to persuade Pakistan Railways to convert its route to Quetta to standard gauge, in order to facilitate the flow of international traffic to Europe.
 Pakistan responded in 2006 with a statement that it is to convert its network to standard gauge and would plan a link with the standard gauge system of China.
-A through passenger service is being considered to supplement the occasional Quetta-Zahedan service, formerly Pakistan-Iran 'Taftan Express'.
+A through passenger service is being considered to supplement the occasional Quetta–Zahedan service, formerly Pakistan–Iran 'Taftan Express'.